Osorio-AfanadorD/Osorio-AfanadorD/README.md

 ### Hi there 👋

-## I'm working on the geography of the ancient earth 🌎
+### I'm working on the geography of the ancient earth 🌎 using paleomagnetism, stratigraphy and regional mapping.
+### 🌱 I’m currently learning phyton and R
+### 👯 I’m looking to collaborate with paleogeographers across the globe
+### 💬 Ask me about geology of Mexico, Colombia and about the Jurassic in general
+### 📫 You can reach me in diego_osorio@berkeley.edu or dialoso@hotmail.com
+###  😄 Pronouns: he/him
 <!--
 **Osorio-AfanadorD/Osorio-AfanadorD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.